YexuanXiao/basic_string/README.md

 # basic_string
 a simple string implemention like std::basic_string.
-No self-referencing, maximizes static short strings and exception safe.
+No self-referencing, maximizes short strings and exception safety.